-The Publications Department of the Art Institute of Chicago, a publisher of books since the museum’s inception in the late 19th century, offers titles focused on the museum’s rich collection, history, and exhibitions.
+The Publications Department at the Art Institute of Chicago, a publisher of books since the museum’s inception in the late 19th century, offers titles focused on the museum’s rich collection, history, and exhibitions.

-The booklist featured in these pages serves many audiences, from children and families to students and scholars.
-The Art Institute’s publications have received numerous prizes and are distributed nationally and internationally.
+The booklist featured in these pages serves many audiences, from students and scholars to children and families.
+The Art Institute’s publications have received numerous awards and are distributed nationally and internationally by Yale University Press.

 For even more reading, consider Reading between the Lions, the Art Institute’s book club, where each season a different title and discussion guide is posted for your book club.

 1 hour 44 min ago The Art Institute of Chicago NOW ON VIEW—Kemang Wa Lehulere: In All My Wildest Dreams

 Artist Kemang Wa Lehulere describes his work as a “protest against forgetting,” reenacting what he calls “deleted scenes” from South African history through a masterful conflation of personal and collective storytelling.
 See his first American museum show, In All My Wildest Dreams—on view through January 16.

 6 hours 31 min ago The Art Institute of Chicago NOW ON VIEW—A new photography rotation showcases groundbreaking Contemporary works from artists like John Baldessari, Sally Mann, Chuck Close, Barbara Kruger, among others—on view in Gallery 10 through January 2.

 Image: Richard Misrach.
 Untitled #696–05, from series On the Beach, 2005.
 Gift of the artist.